convos-chat/www.convos.chat/blog/2023/2023-10-30-released-eight-oh.md

 non-profit open source project, but since they never got back to us, we saw no other way than to move the images to Github.

+What does this mean for you?
+To get the new release, you have to make the following change in your Docker compose file:

+    -    image: convos/convos:v7.15
+    +    image: ghcr.io/convos-chat/convos:v8.02

+Instead of "v8.02", you can also use the "alpha" or "stable" tags.

 ## We changed the main menu

 In the [8.00 release](https://github.com/convos-chat/convos/blob/v8.00/Changes#L3),